 The reason aloe vera leaves die at the bottom is either because of a lack of sun, drought stress caused by underwatering, or due to the leaves dying back naturally at the bottom as new leaves grow.

-Aloe vera leaves dying at the bottom of the plant is a natural part of the plants growth, so often there is nothing to worry about, but it can also indicate that you need to adjust your watering practices or that you aloe vera is in too much shade which can kill the aloe vera.
+Aloe vera leaves dying at the bottom of the plant is a natural part of the plant growth, so often there is nothing to worry about, but it can also indicate that you need to adjust your watering practices or that your aloe vera is in too much shade which can kill the aloe vera.

 Bottom Aloe Vera Leaves Turning Brown and Dying

-If there are dying brown leaves that feel crispy at the bottom of your aloe vera then this is a natural part of the plants life cycle rather then necessarily the result of a specific problem.
+If there are dying brown leaves that feel crispy at the bottom of your aloe vera then this is a natural part of the plant’s life cycle rather than necessarily the result of a specific problem.

 This is more typically the case if only one or two of the bottom leaves are dying back.